Aquaculture at the DMC

 Aquaculture research at the DMC occurs both in the laboratory and in the field.
 The flowing seawater laboratories, shellfish hatchery, and experimental lease sites in Lowes Cove provide spaces to investigate the biology and ecology of diverse, commercially valuable shellfish species.

-DMC scientists are working statewide to investigate the best ways to farm seafood in Maine waters.
+DMC scientists are working statewide and beyond to investigate the best ways to farm seafood in Maine waters.

 - hatchery and growout technologies and strategies for sugar kelp,